-Dr. Tom Mitzel to assume presidency on Jan.
-2
+Dr. Tom Mitzel to assume presidency in January 2020

-On Jan.
-2, 2020, a new era will begin as the Wesleyan and Owensboro communities welcome Dr. Tom Mitzel, the College’s 35th president.
+A new era will begin as the Wesleyan and Owensboro communities welcome Dr. Tom Mitzel, the College’s 35th president in January 2020.
 He will undertake a listening tour on day one to hear the hopes and dreams of the Wesleyan family and community members for the College’s future.

 “Before good plans can be implemented,” said Mitzel, “it is important to know the thoughts of these important groups.
 I look forward to everyone’s involvement, and by the end of 90 days, we will begin to formalize plans for the short-, medium- and long-term periods with respect to diverse areas and needs.”

 Dr. Mitzel has been president of Dickinson State University in North Dakota since 2015, where he has led enrollment growth and forged new financial pathways.
 He earned a B.S. in chemistry from Northern State University in his hometown, Aberdeen, S.D., and a Ph.D. in organic chemistry at Boston College, followed by a two-year post-doctoral fellowship at The Ohio State University.

 He was raised with three sisters and two brothers.
 “We were always, and remain to this day, very close,” he reflected as he remembered an arm injury as a fifth grader.
 “I was not unable to use the arm much at the time, but had always been active, so I was getting restless and veering slightly off the path of good actions.”
 Dr. Mitzel explained that his older brother was a very good high school athlete and got him into running.
 “It was one of the best choices I could have made.
 Running kept me out of trouble, kept me in shape, helped focus my mind in the right areas and gave me confidence I do not believe I would have gained otherwise.”